ey7/project1/readme.md

 ## Deployment

-- After some research I decided to use [Netlify](https://www.netlify.com/) to deploy the site, which allows for free, easy integrated and continuos deployment from my github account.
+- After some research I decided to use [Netlify](https://www.netlify.com/) to deploy the site, which allows for free, easy integrated and continuous deployment from my github account.
 I purchased a custom domain for use with the site, victoiremarket.com.
 - Netlify also provides some nice free features such as HTTPS, as well as a handy form, easy to implement, that will allow your site to receive up to 100 free submissions a month from the website, as well as a recaptcha for the form.
 - I tested the website on personal devices such as laptop and mobile phone, in both potrait and landscape orientations.
 - The website was put through the [HTML5](https://validator.w3.org/) and [CSS Validator](https://jigsaw.w3.org/css-validator/) and did not yield any errors.